bnb-chain/greenfield-whitepaper/part3.md

 #### 16.3.3 Create Storage Provider

-If the runner wants to be a storage provider, he/she should submit a create storage provider proposal, the current active validators can vote on this proposal.
-After this proposal passed, the new storage provider would be created automatically.
+To be a storage provider, the runner should submit a proposal, and the current active validators can vote on this proposal.
+After this proposal passed, the new storage provider will be created automatically.

 Greenfield separates the roles of validator and storage providers.
 Although it is natural for the validators to maintain a meaningful and healthy number of storage providers, there should still be incentives for the validators to manage a reasonable number of SPs.
-Validators would get more data challenge rewards if there are more storage providers, the payment flow that is used for data challenge rewards would be like:
+Validators will get more data challenge rewards if there are more storage providers.
+The payment flow that is used for data challenge rewards would be like this:

 $$ data challenge reserves = (1 - \frac{1}{SP Number + 1}) * Maximum Percent $$